 Several touchpoints are your website, brick and mortar store, customer service, partnerships, hardware, print ads, digital marketing, and the list goes on.

 But the most important thing that you have to remember is to maintain consistency with these touchpoints.
-Consistency breeds familiarity within your customers, which eventually leads to greater understanding and trust.
+Consistency breeds familiarity within your customers, which eventually leads to greater understanding and trust, so it’s no wonder that a lot of users opt for a digital branding agency.

 You also need to create expectations within the relationship so that you know what kind of value you have to offer.